runtimerevolution/revent-api/README.md

   *To use poetry, we will need to have ***python 3.5 or greater***.*

-- Now lets start by always activating a virtual environment to work on when we open the project:
+- Now let's start by always activating a virtual environment to work on when we open the project:
     If you need to get out of this virtual environment just type **deactivate**

     ```bash